 Note that the inclusion of pitchbend messages makes it possible to record music played on microtonal scales and (hopefully) identify the closest tunings suitable for reproduction of the piece of music.

-For example, try to capture this phrase from Oscar Peterson's Watch What Happens:
+For example, try to capture the following phrase from Oscar Peterson's Watch What Happens:

 Only significant columns are displayed.
 The origin of dates is set to the first NoteOn or NoteOff received.